jcrowder/ionic-boot/README.md

 ==========

 # Introduction
-Creating a high-performance, cross-platform mobile app with a full fidelity native look and feel can be a daunting task if you are not immersed in the
+Creating a high-performance, cross-platform mobile app with a high-fidelity native look and feel can be an intimidating task.

 # Set Up
 ## Install node, cordova, ionic